 Electro-Mechanical Engineering Technologies

-Electro-Mechanical Engineering Technologies programs prepare graduates to work in an industrial setting where automation, robotics, controls, and systems integration are used, providing a blend of electronics and mechanical systems studies.
+Electro-Mechanical Engineering Technologies programs prepare graduates, through study of electronics and technical systems, to work in an industrial setting where automation, robotics, controls, and systems integration are used.

-Electro-Mechanical Engineering Technologies includes three associate degree programs:
+Electro-Mechanical Engineering Technologies programs include three associate degree programs and two certificates:

 - Electro-Mechanical Engineering Technology (EMET)

-- Electro-Mechanical Engineering Technology - Alternative Energy Major (EMETE)
+- Electro-Mechanical Engineering Technology - Energy Major (EMETE)

 - Electro-Mechanical Engineering Technology - Laser Major (EMETL)